ibm-cloud-docs/watsonxdata/adding-milvus-service.md

     | Path | For external buckets, specify the path where you want to store vectorized data files.|
     {: caption="Table 1.
 Adding Milvus service" caption-side="bottom"}

-    For more information about adding external buckets, see [Adding a bucket-catalog pair](watsonxdata?topic=watsonxdata-reg_bucket){: external}.
+    For more information about adding external buckets, see [Adding a storage-catalog pair](watsonxdata?topic=watsonxdata-reg_bucket){: external}.

     Milvus service can connect to a storage without a catalog.
 You can erform the actions on Milvus even after such storage is disabled.
     {: note}